×

 Example:

-An always available assistant retrieves answers from standard operating procedures on log formats, notification chains, traveller contents and screen safety reminders.
+Cut time-to-answer and keep the operation moving when staff need guidance right away.
 It never provides process recipes or repair advice but instead points to policies so employees can act safely.

 Feedback and Coaching